Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - South Tyrol now starts with historically correct population numbers and enough arable land to support the people.

 3D Models:
-- Added a African Publishing Industry variant.
+- Added an African Publishing Industry variant.
 - Added a French Publishing Industry variant.
+- Added an Indian Publishing Industry variant.
 - Added a Latin Publishing Industry variant.
 - Improved the ground textures of the Publishing Industry and Instruments Workshop buildings.